Bhaskar Chakraborty

-Bhaskar Chakraborty (/bn/ BAH-skuhr-CHUK-ruh-BOHR-tee; /bn/) (February 16, 1945 – July 23, 2005) was a Bengali poet and critic of Indian nationality.
+Bhaskar Chakraborty (/bn/ BAH-skuhr-CHUK-ruh-BOHR-tee; /bn/) (February 16, 1945 – July 23, 2005) was a Bengali poet and critic from India.

 Death and decay were recurring motifs in his works.
 Critic Amitabha Chaudhury praised him for his "virtuous poetry," recognizing his ability to eliminate "too much ego interference, too much abstract intellect, and too much striving for effects."
 Chaudhury also commended him for "transforming his personality into the poetry" and for "not being afraid of moments of guilt, dismay, self-reproach, and exhaustion in the voice of his poetry."

 Biography

-Bhaskar Chakraborty was born in pre-independence Kolkata, in Baranagar, one of the city's oldest and most historic northern neighborhoods, where he later died.
-He studied at Brahmananda Keshab Chandra College, where he met Rudraprasad Sengupta, a prominent figure in Bengali theater who taught at the college.
-A schoolteacher by profession, Chakraborty began his literary career in the 1960s, writing poetry.
-In later years, he also wrote book reviews and poetry criticism for Anandabazar Patrika, and Desh.
+Bhaskar was born in Baranagar, Kolkata, pre-partitioned India.
+He graduated from Brahmananda Keshab Chandra College, where he met Rudraprasad Sengupta, a faculty member of the college, who is a prominent figure in Bengali theater.
+He began his literary career in the 1960s, writing poetry.
+In later years, he wrote book reviews and poetry criticism at Anandabazar Patrika, and Desh magazine.
+Bhaskar was employed as a schoolteacher.
+He was married to born as Basabi Chakraborty until his death in 2005.
+Their only daughter, Praiti is a psychology professor.